Sourdough Graham Crackers

 Frequently Asked Questions

-Homemade graham crackers with sourdough discard are just downright yummy!
+Homemade sourdough graham crackers are downright yummy!
 They strike the perfect balance between the wholesome goodness of 100% whole wheat flour and sourdough discard paired with sweet brown sugar and honey.
-Make some today and they'll become your family's new favorite snack!
+Delicious!

 Ingredients

-• 7 grams baking soda about 1 teaspoon
+• 6 grams baking soda, about 1 teaspoon

-• 240 grams brown sugar, packed about 1 cup
+• 240 grams brown sugar, packed, about 1 cup plus 2 Tablespoons

-• 113 grams sourdough discard about half cup
+• 110 grams sourdough discard, about half cup

-• 15 grams vanilla extract about 2 teaspoons
+• 15 grams vanilla extract, about 1 Tablespoon

 Instructions